Alisu/CBITS/README.md

 [Smalltalk globals at: #Object] valueInAnotherImage.
 ```

+# Serialization

 We rely on Fuel/STON to serialize and materialize arguments, receiver and co...
 It means we expect the classes to be present on the other side.

+FUEL => Allows to serialize about anything (Context, non indexable etc...) but no compatibility between images versions
+STON => Compatible between version (at least 6/7/8) but cannot serialize non-indexable objects, context etc...

 TODO: